kennyonearth28-source/Hopefully-this-time-/README.md

 # Ethos Live Inventory API

-This project provides a serverless function to fetch live inventory data from Ethos Northeast Philadelphia.
+This project exposes a serverless API that fetches live inventory from Ethos Northeast Philadelphia.

 ## Deployment

-Deploy this project to Vercel to get a live API endpoint.
+- Deploy to [Vercel](https://vercel.com) by linking this repo.
+- Vercel will detect the `api/` folder and create a serverless function.

 ## Usage

-Access the live inventory at:
+After deploy, you can hit: